PaulKinlan/paul.kinlan.me/content/2018-07-20-configuring-hugo-server-to-servermjses-modules.markdown

 ---
+date: 2018-07-20 14:17:29.072000+00:00
+link: https://github.com/PaulKinlan/paul.kinlan.me/commit/43224a694d420fa5ede1e9e6eda042a562d5a6c5
 slug: configuring-hugo-server-to-servermjses-modules
-date: 2018-07-20T14:17:29.072Z
+summary: Hugo, by default, doesn't serve .mjs files with the correct MIME type, which is necessary for using ES modules.
+However, starting with v0.43, you can configure Hugo to serve .mjs files correctly by adding the 'mjs' suffix to the 'text/javascript' media type in your config file.
+This allows for proper local testing of ES modules, although hosting considerations might differ.
+tags:
+- hugo
+- es modules
+- javascript
+- web development
+- local testing
+- mime types
+- configuration
-title: "Configuring hugo server to serve 'mjs' ES modules"
+title: Configuring hugo server to serve 'mjs' ES modules
-link: https://github.com/PaulKinlan/paul.kinlan.me/commit/43224a694d420fa5ede1e9e6eda042a562d5a6c5
-tags: [links, hugo, es modules, javascript]

 ---
 By default Hugo doesn't serve .mjs files with the correct content type.
 In fact it wasn't until recently that hugo could serve more than one file extension per mime-type.
 It looks like with v0.43 this has been fixed.